Australia's mining boom rolls on for Chinese entrepreneur in the outback

 Ren, now an Australian resident, has already been dubbed the "$900-million-dollar-man" for his estimated net worth.

-"There's still plenty of money and opportunity in Australia if you know where to look," says Ren, the son of a steel mill engineer who grew up in the shadow of the Great Leap Forward, Mao Zedong's disastrous attempt to modernise China's economy.
+"There's still plenty of money and opportunity in Australia if you know where to look," says Ren, the son of a steel mill engineer who grew up in the shadow of the Great Leap Forward, Mao Zedong's disastrous attempt to modernize China's economy.

 Ren's privately held Australian Oil & Gas company holds a 75 percent stake in exploration rights covering 70 million acres, 25 percent of Australia's Northern Territory, or an area larger than Afghanistan.

-Under-exploited by heavy hitters like BHP Billiton and Rio Tinto as Australia's last boom took shape further south in established iron ore and coal fields, Ren has had a near-free run to stake his claims in the Territory.
+Under-exploited by heavy hitters like BHP Billiton (BHP.AX) and Rio Tinto (RIO.AX) as Australia's last boom took shape further south in established iron ore and coal fields, Ren has had a near-free run to stake his claims in the Territory.

-Ren's licence holdings stretch from the oil rich seas off the tropical city of Darwin, south through the moonscaped Tanami Desert, one of the last unexplored parts of Australia, to the isolated outback town of Alice Springs.
+Ren's license holdings stretch from the oil rich seas off the tropical city of Darwin, south through the moonscaped Tanami Desert, one of the last unexplored parts of Australia, to the isolated outback town of Alice Springs.

 And Ren's established mining operations in the Territory are already reaping handsome rewards.